Need assistance?

 Fellowship for International Research

-In the last year, philanthropic foundations announced the elimination of four significant fellowship competitions for dissertation research and completion.
+Circa 2022, philanthropic foundations announced the elimination of four significant fellowship competitions for dissertation research and completion.
 Two were open to graduate students in the humanities and humanistic social sciences without any citizenship restrictions; two others privileged US citizens and DACA graduate students.
-Following a global pandemic during which international travel was grounded, our students have an even greater need for funds for fieldwork.
-The Fellowship for International Research (FIR) seeks to fill this gap on a small, hyper-local scale albeit with global intentions and aspirations.
-We intend to fund 4 to 6 students in AY2024-2025.
+Following a global pandemic, during which international travel was grounded, our students had an even greater need for funds for fieldwork.
+Yet the number of opportunities evaporated.
+(The Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA) has since fallen victim to executive actions and looks unlikely to recover in the near future.)
+Largely modeled on the Mellon/SSRC International Dissertation Research Fellowship and the DDRA, the Fellowship for International Research (FIR) sought to fill the funding gap on a small, hyper-local scale albeit with global intentions and aspirations.
+Our goal was to fund approximately five students annually.
+We funded thirteen in two years!

 While the Graduate College is not positioned to fill this gap completely and single-handedly, it seeks to aid those doctoral students in the humanities and humanistic social sciences at UIC who might have applied for and received such funding given our recent successes in those competitions.
 We welcome applications from international and domestic students, especially those from groups historically under-represented in higher education.